Chapter 18.20

 (a) Required minimum numbers of off-street parking spaces are as set forth in Table 1 – Parking Standards.

-(b) Required minimum dimensions of parking spaces and parking lots are as set forth in Table 2 – Schedule of Minimum Parking Dimensions.
+(b) The required minimum dimensions of parking spaces in parking lots are as set forth in the town of Twisp development standards.

 (c) No required off-street parking space shall be used for storage, including snow storage.
 All required off-street spaces must be available at all times for their intended purpose.